1 Languages used by the local tax authorities

 During the period of validity of the option the “flat tax regime” may be extended by the individual (the principal) to one or more family members.
 For each member of the family the flat tax is equal to 25k€ per year.

-Workers who transfer their tax residence to Italy may apply for a special tax scheme if they meet the following conditions:
+Workers who transfer their tax residence to Italy, starting from fiscal year 2024, may apply for a special tax scheme if they meet the following conditions:

-• they not have been resident in Italy in the 2 tax periods prior to the transfer;
+• they not have been resident in Italy in the 3 tax periods prior to the transfer (longer periods are required if the worker works in Italy in continuity with the activity performed abroad);

-• they undertake to remain tax resident in Italy for at least 2 years; and
+• they undertake to remain tax resident in Italy for at least 4 years;

-• the working activity is carried out mainly in the Italian territory.
+• the working activity is carried out mainly in the Italian territory; and

-The special scheme is generally applicable for 5 tax periods and may be extended for additional 5 tax periods, if certain conditions are met.
+The special regime is generally applicable for 5 tax periods and it is not renewable.

 Individuals with foreign sourced pension income who transfer their residence in certain areas of Italy may benefit from a flat tax rate of 7% on the overall foreign income., whilst Italian sourced income is subject to taxation according to ordinary rules.